Engaging social and emotional learning (SEL) lessons for elementary students (Blog image)

 Start using these SEL lessons for elementary

-When it comes to SEL, you could say it’s elementary (get it?) to introduce and revisit concepts and skills early and often.
+When it comes to SEL during the school years, you could say it’s elementary (get it?) to introduce and revisit concepts and skills early and often.
 Elementary schools’ self-contained classrooms and thematic curricula make it an optimal setting to highlight social emotional learning for kindergarten and elementary grades (and beyond).
 These are lifelong skills that will serve them well.

 With Nearpod’s 21st Century Readiness Program and social emotional learning curriculum, elementary students are set up for success.